 You need to take special care that you don’t paint over an existing finish or “grey wood.”
 Grey wood is what happens to unfinished wood surfaces that are exposed to the environment over time.
-An example would be a cedar fence that has a natural pink/red hue to it when initially installed, but turns white/gray as it is continuously exposed to the environment.
+An example would be a cedar fence that has a natural pink/red hue to it when initially installed, but turns white/grey as it is continuously exposed to the environment.

-Since this wood has been exposed to water, sun, and any chemicals in the environment without any sealer, it has the potential to cause issues with adhesion or interfere with your paint consistency and color
+Since this wood has been exposed to water, sun, and any chemicals in the environment without any sealer, it has the potential to cause issues with adhesion or interfere with your paint consistency and colour

 Painting unfinished wood

 The first coat of any finish on a raw surface will be transparent.
-Milk paint is also a great substitute for a stain and can provide a number of options for colors simply by mixing the paint thinner.
+Milk paint is also a great substitute for a stain and can provide a number of options for colours simply by mixing the paint thinner.
 You can see in the photo below how much of the wood grain is still visible.
 For this project, we wanted to go with a more opaque look, so we mixed our milk paint thicker and added a second coat.

 The importance of sanding